 Seed: The fertile florets produce a brown dry ellipsoid seed called a cypsela, 1/2 mm long, that does not have any attached pappus and is wind dispersed.
 Flowers are wind pollinated.

-Habitat: It is a plant of the open dryer areas, growing well when in full sun and spreading by an underground rhizomatous root system.
+Habitat: White sage is a plant of the open drier areas, growing well when in full sun and spreading by an underground rhizomatous root system.
 The root system can be aggressive in spreading with the fibrous part of the roots often forming a dense mat below soil level.
-However, the species is not particularly agressive and can be crowded out by more aggressive grasses and forbs.
+However, the species is not particularly aggressive and can be crowded out by more aggressive grasses and forbs.

-Winter interest: They can provide good winter interest to the garden as they survive the winter quite well, with the mature seed heads providing a contrasting color.
+Winter interest: Plants can provide good winter interest to the garden as they survive the winter quite well, with the mature seed heads providing a contrasting color.

 Names: The genus Artemisia is named after Artemisia, Queen of Anatolia who was named after the Greek goddess of the hunt, Artemis.
 The species name ludoviciana, refers to Louisiana, the state that was named after King Louis X of France.
 The plant was first typed there and hence one of the alternate common names of Lousisana Sage-wort.
 The author name of the plant classification, ‘Nutt.’, refers to Thomas Nuttall (1786-1859) English botanist who lived and worked in America from 1808 to 1841.
 On his many expeditions he collected many species that had been originally collected by Louis and Clark but lost by them on their return journey.